• Skip to primary navigation

 Training surprises

-As individual riders, our number one job was to understand what our horse’s likely reaction was to as many different situations and scenarios as we could imagine and replicate.
-As a unit, we understood which teams of horse and rider were safe to assign to mingle closely within a crowd letting tiny tots holding sticky tubes of cotton candy reach up to pat a velvety nose, which could safely patrol the midway among its many carnival games, flashing neon lights, fast spinning screechy rides and screaming passengers, and which teams were better suited to directing incoming cars to open parking spots in the back lot far from the commotion and noise.
+As individual riders, our number one job was to understand what our horse’s likely reaction might be to as many different situations and scenarios as we could imagine and replicate.
+As a unit, we understood which teams of horse and rider were safe to assign to mingle closely with folks encouraging timid tiny tots holding sticky tubes of cotton candy reach up to pat a velvety nose, which teams could safely patrol the midway with its many carnival games, flashing neon lights, fast spinning screechy rides and screaming passengers, and which teams were better suited to directing incoming cars to open parking spots in the back lot far from the commotion and noise.

 Over the years I passed the annual training with three different horses.
 The best (and longest serving with me) was my dear sweet and sensible, old 16.2 hand buckskin Quarter Horse, Echo.
 We were cleared to ride the midway and mingle with the most sensitive and small individuals and never-know-what-might-happen crowds.

-We also proudly lead our unit in a couple parades because a flapping flag, bang snaps, and cheering mobs rarely fazed him and, just as important, he responded immediately to the gentliest hand, leg, or voice command … important when holding reins in one hand and a long, heavy, unwieldy flag pole in the other.
+We also proudly lead our unit in a couple parades because a flapping flag, bang snaps, and cheering mobs rarely fazed him and, just as important, he responded immediately to the gentlest hand, leg, or voice command… important when holding two reins in one hand and a long, heavy, unwieldy flag pole in the other.

 Deputy Kat riding Jimmy D